Actionable Book Summary: Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance

 So, if you really want to get most of your time, your task is twofold:

 Second, get aggressive with your schedule.
-Plan your day in details.
-Don’t leave anything to chance if you really want to make it in the world today, you should work really, really, hard.
+Plan your days in details.
+Don’t leave anything to chance if you really want to make it in the world today.
+Ahh, and keep in mind that you should work really, really, hard.

 Lesson #5: Get Used to Pain And Suffering